Does Teething Cause Diarrhea in Puppies?

-Keep a close eye on your puppy when he's outdoors.
-Teething puppies will chew sticks, rocks and other outdoor debris.
+Keep a close eye on your puppy when they are outdoors.
+Teething pups will chew sticks, rocks, and other outdoor debris.
 This can cause stomach upset or even blockages.
 It's also safer to avoid high-traffic areas in public where other dogs have pooped.
 If your puppy is not done with all their vaccinations for distemper and parvovirus, they can easily become infected.

 Commonly shared advice used to be to withhold food when dogs would have a digestive upset, but veterinarians don't recommend that.
 "Withholding food from your puppy while they have diarrhea is no longer advised," said Dr. Kautz.
 "Instead just start offering a bland diet, and if diarrhea continues longer than 24 hours seek vet care."
 When offering a bland diet, your pup can have boiled chicken breast that's shredded and mixed with white rice in small, frequent amounts.
 A puppy should always have access to water.
 Add warm water to the chicken and rice mixture to increase fluid intake.